buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/Types/IfcRailTypeEnum.md

 # IfcRailTypeEnum

-This enumeration defines the different predefined types of an IfcRail or IfcRailType object.
+This enumeration defines the different predefined types of an IfcRail or IfcRailType object.<!-- end of definition -->

 ## Items